Latest Advocacy Update: 31 January 2020

 FLAVA believes in preparing students to fit the profile of a VA graduate, as outlined by the VA DoE, and to give students the means to prepare for a college education if that is what they choose.
 Removing world language requirements for graduation can put these in jeopardy.

 If you don’t know what to say/write, FLAVA has an Advocacy folder with resources, including letters others have sent and a template for phone calls to legislators.
 It is located at bit.ly/FLAVAadvocacy.

-We also encourage you to post your opposition to Senate Bill 323 on your social media account using the hashtag #DefeatSB323 and tag the bill’s patron and Senate committee members.
+We also encourage you to post on your social media accounts and tag the bill’s patron and Education Committee members.

 FLAVA advocates for world language education on behalf of members at the local, state, and federal levels.
 FLAVA is a member organization of JNCL-NCLIS, NECTFL, SCOLT, and ACTFL and advocates through these organizations as well.
 For information or help with advocacy, please contact the FLAVA Advocacy Chair, Sharon Scinicariello, at email@example.com.

 Everything you need to know about advocacy including ideas and resources can be found on this site and also on ACTFL’s advocacy page or JNCL-NCLIS’s website.
 Additionally, FLAVA has an Advocacy folder with resources at bit.ly/FLAVAadvocacy.

 Advocacy and Social Networking: Many online opportunities educate the public about the benefits and issues surrounding language learning.
 To stay informed, you can easily “follow,” “like,” or “friend” FLAVA, Discover Languages, ACTFL, Lead with Languages, and other organizations on social media like Facebook or Twitter.
 Then you can also share this information with your friends, students, and parents.
 Please do so, as languages are a vital part of our existence.